 As it turns out, the Tax Policy Center estimates that in response to the Act, the number of itemizing households decreased from about 37 million to about 16 million in 2018.
 Therefore, the estimated 20 million taxpayers that no longer itemize will receive zero tax benefit for their charitable donations.
 With this in mind, there are several strategies that taxpayers can implement to preserve their tax deductions.

-Let’s use Jack and June as a simple example.
+Let’s use Jack and June simple example.
 The family’s combined income is estimated to be $200,000 for 2019.
 Over the course of the year, they give $10,000 to various charitable organizations.
 Their combined mortgage interest and property taxes are also $10,000.
 It’s clear that for 2019, the family will be better off choosing the standard deduction of $24,400 rather than itemizing (which would only deduct $20,000).

 So, in this instance, Jack and June will receive no federal tax benefit from the $10,000 which they donated to charities.
 But since timing is everything, if Jack and June chose instead to “bunch” their charitable contributions—or contribute two or more years of contributions in one calendar year, they can essentially regain some of their philanthropy’s tax benefit.

 In the alternative strategy, Jack and June decide to contribute two years of charitable contributions ($20,000) in January of 2020.
 They will take the standard deduction in 2019 but will now be able to itemize $30,000 in 2020.
 If their marginal tax rate is 24%, this timing strategy will save them approximately $1,344 in federal taxes for 2020 while giving the exact same amount to their charitable causes for the two-year period.